State Highway 13 (Kerala)

-The Kottayam–Kumily Road, better known as K K Road is the State Highway connecting Kottayam and Idukki districts of Kerala state, India.
+The Kottayam–Kumily Road, better known as K K Road is the state highway connecting Kottayam and Idukki districts of Kerala state, India.
 It is designated as State Highway 13 (SH 13) by the Kerala Public Works Department.
 It shares its route with National Highway 183 (NH 183), and it is 107.9 km long.
-It is the first rubberised road in Kerala.
+It is the first rubberised road in Kerala.Its Oldest and first name is Cardamom hill road.